 Expiration Notifications:

 UptimeRobot sends you notifications about the impending expiration of SSL certificates.
-This ensures that you can renew your SSL certificate in time to prevent any security lapses.
+This ensures that you can renew your SSL certificate in a timely manner to prevent any security lapses.
 The SSL expiration check is performed once every 24 hours.
-The timeline for notifications varies based on the type of certificate:
+By default, we remind users at 30, 14, 7, and 0 days prior to the certificate's expiration.
+However, you can now edit or add your own custom intervals by specifying any number of days that suits your needs.

 SSL Error Detection: